Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

 We start our simulations with the synaptic strengths uniformly distributed in the interval $g_{ij} \in [0.4,0.6]$ and with $u_{i} = 1$ for all neurons.
-To sustain network activity, a small external input $\delta v=0.1$ is added to a random neuron at every timestep \cite{das_critical_2019}.
-A timestep corresponds to the time interval between the generation of the action potential at the pre-synaptic neuron and the change in the membrane potential at the postsynaptic one, and is of the order of ten milliseconds \cite{benayoun_avalanches_2010,boudkkazi_release-dependent_2007,lisman_sequence_2007}.
-When a neuron reaches the threshold $v_c$, it fires an action potential and propagates activity to other neurons, making an avalanche start.
+To sustain network activity, a small external input $\delta v=0.1$ is added to a random neuron at each time step \cite{das_critical_2019}.
+A timestep corresponds to the time interval between the generation of the action potential in the pre-synaptic neuron and the change in the membrane potential of the postsynaptic one, and is of the order of 10 ms \cite{benayoun_avalanches_2010,boudkkazi_release-dependent_2007,lisman_sequence_2007}.
+When a neuron reaches the threshold $v_c$, it fires an action potential and propagates activity to other neurons, causing an avalanche to start.
 An avalanche ends as soon as $v<v_c$ for all neurons.
 Triggering of subsequent avalanches is ensured by the small external input $\delta v$.

-After each avalanche, the pool of neurotransmitters of each neuron, $u_i$, is recovered by an amount $\durec$, i.e.\ $u_{i}(t) \rightarrow u_{i}(t) + \durec $.
-Recovery is implemented between avalanches according to the separation of time scales in self-organized models, which considers avalanches as almost instantaneous events.
+After each avalanche, the pool of neurotransmitters of each neuron, $u_i$, is replenished by an amount $\durec$, i.e.\ $u_{i}(t) \rightarrow u_{i}(t) + \durec $.
+Recovery is implemented between avalanches according to the separation of time scales in self-organized criticality models, in which avalanches are considered as almost instantaneous events.
 For a given $N$, the system can be set to criticality by tuning $\durec$ to a certain value $\durecCrit (N)$.
 At criticality, the system exhibits avalanches with size $S$ and duration $D$ distributed according to power-laws whose cut-off scales with the system size $N$.
 Setting $\durec < \durecCrit (N)$ leads to subcritical dynamics, characterized by an exponential decay in the distributions of avalanche sizes, $P(S)$, and avalanche durations, $P(D)$.
-Conversely, for $\durec > \durecCrit (N)$ the system is in a super-critical state where there is a sharp increase in large and long avalanches, leading to the appearance of local maxima in $P(D)$ and in $P(S)$ around the power-law cut-off (see supplementary Fig.\ S1\mycomment{\ref{figS:aval-dists}}) for the distributions and Table S1\mycomment{\ref{tableS:durec}} for the set of values $\durecCrit$).
-For simulations of subcritical and supercritical IF networks, we set $\durec(N) = 0.1 \durecCrit(N)$ and $\durec(N) = 10 \durecCrit(N)$, respectively.
+Conversely, $\durec > \durecCrit (N)$ sets the system in a super-critical state where there is a sharp increase in large and long avalanches, leading to the appearance of local maxima in $P(D)$ and in $P(S)$ around the power-law cut-off (SI, Fig.\ \ref{figS:aval-dists} for the distributions and Table \ref{tableS:durec} for the set of values $\durecCrit$).
+For simulations of subcritical and supercritical IF networks, we set $\durec(N) = 0.1 \cdot \durecCrit(N)$ and $\durec(N) = 10 \cdot \durecCrit(N)$, respectively.